melo-drama/ForceFeel-Condor2-interface/README.md

         - ff_port_data.ini
     3) default.mon -file: this is default monitor file, you can modify this or create new ones.
 All ?.mon files should be located under same folder that 1) files are
     4) default.prof -file: this is default profile file, you can modify this file also or create (each plane type?) dedicated files.
 These files should be also located under same folder that 1) files are

+The following new features added (30.12.2019):
+- Updated wheelshake function (function added to default.prof file also)
+- Motor calibration gain parameters added (motors might have different "butt"-feeling with same power setting => these can be balanced with motor gain parameters)
+- UDP-Forcefeel-update time speeded up => faster response to telemetry changes (=less filtering before motor command updates.